-|Grand Prix Entries||106|
+|Grand Prix Entries||136|

-|Grand Prix Wins||28|
+|Grand Prix Wins||39|

 He made his kart racing debut at the age of seven and immediately began winning races and championships.
 One of his early trophies was presented by his idol Michael Schumacher, who befriended the awestruck boy, noting their similar backgrounds and encouraging him to follow his passion and reach for the top.
 But that would take more money than the Vettels could afford.
 The solution came in the form of sponsorship from Red Bull, whose talent-spotters decided Sebastian was worthy of inclusion in the energy drink maker's young driver training programme.

-Learning and improving all the time he graduated with flying colours into single seaters.
+Learning and improving all the time, he graduated with flying colours into single-seaters.
 As a 17-year-old schoolboy he won an unprecedented 18 of 20 races to dominate the German Formula BMW championship.
 At 18 he distinguished himself testing a BMW Williams F1 car.
 At 19 he became a test driver for the BMW Sauber F1 team, underlining his commitment to the cause by moving to a village near the Swiss-based team's headquarters.
 His Formula One race debut came in the 2007 US Grand Prix at Indianapolis.
 There, deputising for the injured Robert Kubica, he qualified seventh and finished eighth, becoming the youngest driver to score a championship point.
 In mid-summer the teenager became a full-time driver with the Red Bull-sponsored Toro Rosso team, where at first it seemed he had come too far too fast.
 In the wet Japanese Grand Prix, when they were running second and third behind the safety car, he needlessly collided with Red Bull's Mark Webber, putting them both out of the race.
 Impetuous yes, but also resilient.
 A week later, in China, Vettel climbed from 17th on the grid to finish fourth.

 A full 2008 season with Toro Rosso included some uneven performances that were then overshadowed by a remarkable first ever victory for both Vettel and the smallest team on the grid.
 In Italy, on a superfast Monza track made treacherous by rain, the youngest ever polesitter made yet more history when he ran away with the race to become the youngest ever Grand Prix winner.

-of the pure pleasure he got from his profession.
+By now Formula One fans were getting to know the boy racer and they liked what they saw.
+He was cheerful and funny and radiated an infectious enthusiasm.
+His sunny disposition was a reflection of the pure pleasure he got from his profession.
 'Drive My Car' by The Beatles was his favourite song.
-He loved off-beat British humour, notably Monty Python, Mr. Bean and Little Britain.
-He admitted he was afraid of mice, but nothing about Formula One worried him.
+He loved off-beat British humour, notably Monty Python, Mr Bean and Little Britain.
+He admitted he was afraid of mice, but nothing about Formula One racing worried him.
 Beneath the happy-go-lucky demeanour was fierce ambition and profound self-belief in his ability to win the championship sooner than later.

-victory in the third race of season, in China, was Red Bull's first Formula One win.
+In 2009 he was promoted to Red Bull Racing where he was teamed with the veteran Webber, a decade older and presumably wiser than the newcomer, though not faster as it turned out.
+Vettel's victory in the third race of season, in China, was Red Bull's first Formula One win.
 He dominated the last half of the season, winning three more races and finishing second to Jenson Button in the championship.

 In the grand finale at Abu Dhabi Vettel earned his fifth victory of the season with another flawless drive from pole.
 None of his rivals scored enough points to deprive Sebastian Vettel of the title he fully deserved.
-The 2010 World Champion, aged 23 years and 133 days, was the youngest in the 61-year history of the sport.
+The 2010 world champion, aged 23 years and 133 days, was the youngest in the 61-year history of the sport.

-But the fight for title honours between Vettel and Alonso was far from over and for the 27th time in history the championship was decided at the last race - this time in a Brazilian Grand Prix made chaotic by rain.
+But the title bout between Vettel and Alonso was far from over and for the 27th time in history the championship was decided at the last race - this time in a Brazilian Grand Prix made chaotic by rain.
 Several times during the thrilling showdown the slippery pendulum of fate swung in favour of Alonso, who qualified seventh and eventually finished second.
 Vettel started fourth but his championship chances nosedived in the mayhem of a frantic first lap in which his RB8 was hit hard, sustaining permanent chassis damage and dropping to last place.
 Vettel responded to his misfortune with a masterful drive in an ailing car, finally emerging from the mist and spray to finish sixth and beat Alonso to the title by 3 points.